Table of Contents

 Atlas and Hercules

 Atlas had a very notable encounter with the Greek god Heracles.
-According to Greek mythology, Heracles had ten labors to complete, and one of them involved Atlas.
+According to Greek mythology, Heracles had twelve labors to complete, and one of them involved Atlas.
 Heracles was required to get golden apples from the Hesperides, who were the daughters of Atlas.
 Since the apple grove was guarded by Ladon, a powerful and vicious dragon, Heracles required Atlas’ help, to complete the task.

 Heracles made a deal with Atlas, that he would take over and hold the heavens while Atlas would find him some of those golden apples from the Hesperides.
 Atlas readily agreed, but only because he wanted to trick Heracles into holding the sky forever.
 Once Atlas got the apples, he volunteered to deliver them himself to help Heracles.